Environmental racism: Reducing environmental racism

 Activists have called for "more participatory and citizen-centered conceptions of justice."
-The environmental justice (EJ) movement and climate justice (CJ) movement address environmental racism in bringing attention and enacting change so that marginalized populations are not disproportionately vulnerable to climate change and pollution.
+The climate justice and environmental justice movements address environmental racism, aiming to make change so that marginalized populations are not disproportionately vulnerable to climate change and pollution.
 According to the United Nations Conference on Environment and Development, one possible solution is the precautionary principle, which states that "where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation."
 Under this principle, the initiator of the potentially hazardous activity is charged with demonstrating the activity's safety.
 Environmental justice activists also emphasize the need for waste reduction in general, which would act to reduce the overall burden, as well as reduce methane emissions which in turn reduce climate change.

 Studies

 In wartimes, environmental racism occurs in ways that the public later learn about through reports.
 For example, Friends of the Earth International's Environmental Nakba report brings attention to environmental racism that has occurred in the Gaza Strip during the Israeli–Palestinian conflict.
 Some Israeli practices include cutting off three days of water supply to refugee Palestinians and destroying farms.

 Besides studies that point out cases of environmental racism, studies have also provided information on how to go about changing regulations and preventing environmental racism from happening.
 In a study by Daum, Stoler and Grant on e-waste management in Accra, Ghana, the importance of engaging with different fields and organizations such as recycling firms, communities, and scrap metal traders are emphasized over adaptation strategies such as bans on burning and buy-back schemes that have not caused much effect on changing practices.

-Environmental justice scholars such as Laura Pulido, Department Head of Ethnic Studies and Professor at the University of Oregon, and David Pellow, Dehlsen and Department Chair of Environmental Studies and Director of the Global Environmental Justice Project at the University of California, Santa Barbara, argue that recognizing environmental racism as an element stemming from the entrenched legacies of racial capitalism is crucial to the movement, with white supremacy continuing to shape human relationships with nature and labor.
+Environmental justice scholars such as Laura Pulido, Department Head of Ethnic studies and Professor at the University of Oregon, and David Pellow, Dehlsen and Department Chair of Environmental studies and Director of the Global Environmental Justice Project at the University of California, Santa Barbara, argue that recognizing environmental racism as an element stemming from the entrenched legacies of racial capitalism is crucial to the movement, with white supremacy continuing to shape human relationships with nature and labor.